gomayumax/hp-manager/README.md

 - Delete user

 ### Registered user
-When you first "attack" or "care", registered user.
+When you first "attack" or "care" or "status", registered user.

 ### HP changes (addition, subtraction)